aagedal/my_mpv_config/README.md

 Input config tries to replicate some NLE-like shortcuts.
 Not quite JKL, editing, but more intuitive I think.

-K toggles Play and Pause
+K toggles Play and Pause.
-J slows playback by 0.25% every time you press the key L speeds up playback by 0.25% every time you press the key I switches between playing forward and playing backwards
+J slows playback by 0.25% every time you press the key.
+L speeds up playback by 0.25% every time you press the key.
+I switches between playing forward and playing backwards.